Dennis Eamon Young - President

 Tolsoa Press Editor and Submission Manager

 Andrea is a blogger and a stay at home mom of two.
-She was born in Slovakia and came to the Central Coast two years ago with her husband, son and two cats.
+She was born in Slovakia and came to the Central Coast two years ago with her husband, son and daughter, and two cats.
 Andrea mainly blogs about challenges of motherhood, but also comments on other topics, ranging from identifying home to dealing with death.
 She was honored to be chosen a featured member at BlogHer.com.
 Andrea's current book and blogs can be found at

 Kudos Reporter (open)